 The Cabinet of Dr. Caligari (1920)

-While IMDb often delegates multiple genres to many movies, listing them as “Comedy/Romance/Drama” for instance, The Cabinet of Dr. Caligari needs only one genre…horror.
-And that is exactly what it is, pure, unadulterated (except for the film coloring) horror.
-Director Robert Wiene had to create this clever and disturbing film (it uses suspense better than Hitchcock ever did, and it didn’t even need voiced dialogue!) completely on a set, but it managed to utilize its limitations to its advantage.
+While IMDb often delegates multiple genres to movies, listing them as “drama/romance” for example, “The Cabinet of Dr. Caligari” needs only one genre…horror.
+And that is exactly what it is: pure, unadulterated horror.
+Director Robert Wiene had to film this clever and disturbing film completely on a set, but it managed to utilize its limitations to its advantage.

 When it comes to terror, silence is golden.
-Using expertly timed guitars, synthesizers, pianos, and brass instruments, The Cabinet of Dr. Caligari (and especially composer Alfredo Antonini) created incomparable suspense.
+Using expertly timed guitars, synthesizers, pianos, and brass instruments, “The Cabinet of Dr. Caligari” (and especially composer Alfredo Antonini) created incomparable suspense.
 With loud fits of synthesizers and cymbals, the score’s unpredictability is its key asset.
 At times, the music sounds like dying howler monkeys, a train braking on a dime, or the eerie sound of metal hinges in need of WD-40.
 It’s delightfully creepy.
 Terrible music makes for terrifying music.
-One scene in particular, shown in the picture above, will go down as one of the most startling and frightening moments I have ever seen in a film outside of the Paranormal Activity trilogy (bash me all you want, but those movies have to this very day caused me to lose sleep).
+One scene in particular is one of the most startling and frightening moments I have ever seen in a film outside of the “Paranormal Activity” franchise (bash me if you want, but those movies have—to this day—caused me to lose sleep).
 Anyway, music is flawlessly timed, which is necessary for a silent film to be suspenseful.
 Such an enigmatic character as Cesare benefits greatly from silence.
 His lines are just as terrifying written on a screen, believe me.

-The Cabinet of Dr. Caligari is one of the most clever, most creepy, most thrilling movies I’ve ever seen…and I thought I hated silent films!
+“The Cabinet of Dr. Caligari” is one of the creepiest, cleverest, and most exciting movies I’ve ever seen…and when I first saw it, I thought I hated silent films!